ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 `ifconfig`

-It was show you a bunch of information, organized in three sections.
+It will show you a bunch of information, organized in three sections.
 In the bottom section, labeled `wlan0`, look for `inet addr`.
 The numbers that follow (something like 192.168.1.233) are your IP address.
-Knowing this will come in handy if you want to log in remotely into your Pi.
+Knowing this will come in handy if you want to log in remotely using ssh.

 ## Create a git repo and get the starter code